 Commutative algebra, the study of commutative rings, ideals, and modules, underpins key areas of modern mathematics, including algebraic geometry, number theory, and homological algebra.
 Despite its foundational role in pure mathematics, it has hardly been applied in science and technology due to its abstractness and lack of metric.
-Recently, Suwayyid and Wei introduced multi-scale analysis to {commutative algebra}, enabling the potential application of abstract nonlinear algebra to data science and learning \cite{suwayyid2025persistent}.
+Recently, Suwayyid and Wei introduced multi-scale analysis to commutative algebra, enabling the potential application of abstract nonlinear algebra to data science and learning \cite{suwayyid2025persistent}.

-In this work, we introduce, for the first time, commutative algebra to genomics.
-By leveraging persistent Stanley--Reisner theory (PSRT)~\cite{suwayyid2025persistent}, we propose \emph{commutative algebra \(k\)-mer learning} (CAKL) to integrate \(k\)-mers representations of sequences~\cite{hozumi2024revealing} with persistence modules arising from Stanley--Reisner constructions.
-CAKL is evaluated on eleven diverse datasets: one for genetic variant identification, six for phylogenetic inference, and four for viral classification derived from the National Center for Biotechnology Information (NCBI) Virus database.
-We systematically compare CAKL against five state-of-the-art alignment-free methods: the Natural Vector Method (NVM)~\cite{sun2021geometric}, the Markov \(k\)-string model (MKS)~\cite{wu2001statistical}, Jensen--Shannon (JS) divergence and Kullback--Leibler (KL) divergence, and Fourier Power Spectrum (FPS)~\cite{hoang2015fourier} and an alignment-based method, MAFFT~\cite{katoh2013mafft}.
+In this work, we introduce commutative algebra to genomics.
+By leveraging persistent Stanley-Reisner theory (PSRT)~\cite{suwayyid2025persistent}, we propose commutative algebra \(k\)-mer representations (CAKR) to integrate \(k\)-mers representations of sequences~\cite{hozumi2024revealing} with persistence modules arising from Stanley-Reisner constructions.
+CAKR is evaluated on twelve primary datasets: one for genetic variant classification, seven for phylogenetic tree reconstruction, and four for viral classification derived from the National Center for Biotechnology Information (NCBI) Virus database.
+In addition, we include two supplementary fragment-placement benchmarks for barcode-based influenza query matching and comparison with SEPP.

+We systematically compare CAKR against five state-of-the-art alignment-free methods: the Natural Vector Method (NVM)~\cite{sun2021geometric}, the Markov \(k\)-string model (MKS)~\cite{QiWangHao2004}, Feature Frequency Profile with Jensen-Shannon (FFP-JS) divergence and with Kullback-Leibler (FFP-KL) divergence \cite{sims2009alignment, jun2010whole}, and Fourier Power Spectrum (FPS)~\cite{hoang2015fourier} and an alignment-based method, MAFFT~\cite{katoh2013mafft}.
 Section~\ref{sec:results} presents the experimental results.
 Section ~\ref{sec:discussion} discusses performance, limitations, and generalization.
-Section~\ref{sec:methods} describes the proposed CAKL methodology and introduces a new purity metric for evaluating the quality of phylogenetic inference.
+Section~\ref{sec:methods} describes the proposed CAKR methodology and introduces a new purity metric for evaluating the quality of phylogenetic tree reconstruction.